brown-ccv/ccv-website-hugo/content/english/documentation/oscar-user-manual/logging-on/ssh.md

     ssh -X  username@ssh.ccv.brown.edu
 ```

-The `-X` allows Oscar to display windows on your machine, e.g. opening a GUI text editor such as `gedit`.
+The `-X` allows Oscar to display windows on your machine.
+This allows you to, for example, open and use a GUI-based text editor such as `gedit`.

 ## Windows